ibexa/documentation-developer/docs/getting_started/ibexa_cloud_guide.md

 Platform.sh (and [[= product_name_cloud =]], by extension) uses the [Infrastracture as Code approach](https://docs.platform.sh/learn/overview.html#infrastructure-as-code).
 It means that the infrastracture is described in the code and that is what allows you to clone both code and infrastracture configuration at the same time.
 If you want to work with services such as [MySQL](https://docs.platform.sh/add-services/mysql.html), [Kafka](https://docs.platform.sh/add-services/kafka.html), and [Elasticsearch](https://docs.platform.sh/add-services/elasticsearch.html), you can add them with a line of code.
-What's more, you can run in your chosen cloud, like Microsoft Azure, Orange, Google Cloud Platform, and regional partners.
+What's more, you can run in your chosen cloud, like Microsoft Azure, Orange, or Google Cloud Platform.

 ### Great customer experience